MicrosoftDocs/learn/learn-pr/iot/connect-aks-edge-essentials-azure-arc/includes/5-exercise-remote-application-aks-edge-essentials.md

     > [!NOTE]
     > Wait until the `config-nginx` has successfully been created and visible on your Azure portal GitOps before creating the namespace-level configuration (you can move on to creating the next configuration if the compliance is in a pending state).

-1. Select **Create** and use the following values for the namespace-level configuration.
+1. Select **Create** and use the following values for the namespace-level configuration:

     | Attribute | Input |
     | --- | --- |